jdeluyck/kcoreorg-website/_posts/2006/2006-11-30-irssi-scripts.md

 ## active_dcc.pl - shows DCC info in the active window

-This script is basically a copy-n-paste of Geert Hauwaert's [active_notice.pl](http://www.irssi.org/scripts/scripts/active_notice.pl) script, but made to put DCC information in the active window.
+This script is basically a copy-n-paste of Geert Hauwaert's [active_notice.pl](https://github.com/irssi/scripts.irssi.org/blob/master/scripts/active_notice.pl) script, but made to put DCC information in the active window.

 ### Usage

-To use it, download the script, dump it in e.g. `~/.irssi/scripts`, and load it in Irssi with `/run active_dcc`.
+To use it, download the script, dump it in e.g. `~/.irssi/scripts`{: .filepath}, and load it in Irssi with `/run active_dcc`.

 ### Download